📚 All Articles

 Small Dog Dental Care — Why Chihuahuas and Yorkies Need Extra Attention

-Small breeds have periodontal disease at 3x the rate of large breeds.
-This guide explains why — and the specific routine that makes the biggest difference for toy breeds.
+Small breeds have periodontal disease at 3× the rate of large breeds.
+This guide explains why — and the specific routine that makes the biggest difference.

 Dental Health